 Investment Overview for Oracle (NASDAQ:ORCL)

-The database software segment is Oracle's most valuable segment for the following reasons:
+On-Premise Software Licenses is Oracle's most valuable segment for the following reasons:

 High Database Market Share